ssurti6199/elderhelper/download.md

 ## Step by Step Instructions:
 Downloading apps allows you to access a whole word of applications.
 Downloading apps that help you communicate with those around you is easy, and we'll take you through the process step by step!

-These videos include directions on how to enable and use FaceTime on your Apple device.
-Special thanks to TechBoomers for making the video tutorials on ElderHelper possible!

 ![download](https://user-images.githubusercontent.com/62727019/77828135-abc82b80-70e7-11ea-9896-5e639e5dcc04.jpg)
 ### If you have an Apple Phone: